boochow/lissa/README.md

 1. Hit DELAY button and select "LiSa" with the TYPE knob.

-1. Adjust the aspect ratio of Lissage figure with the B knob.
+1. Adjust the aspect ratio of Lissajous figure with the B knob.

 1. Press DELAY button and keep it pressed.
 Then turn clockwise the B knob to change sweep signal to sawtooth wave.